 Don’t know where to begin?
 Start searching for your perfect Granada accommodations with this complete guide to the best places to stay in Granada…

-Where to stay in Granada: The best areas, neighbourhoods & hotels
+Best places to stay in Granada: Top areas, neighbourhoods & hotels

-The more modern parts of the city are further outside of the centre.
+The more modern parts of Granada are further outside of the centre.
 In the trendy southern Zaidin neighbourhood, for example, you’ll discover large department stores, upscale restaurants, and busy nightclubs.

 No matter where you stay, you’ll be within walking distance of the old quarters and shopping centres.